September 2021 Guayaquil prison riot: Background

 The confrontations between the criminal gangs began after the death of Jorge Luis Zambrano, leader of the Los Choneros gang, one of the largest and oldest criminal organizations in the country.
-Zambrano was assassinated on 20 December 2020 and as a result of the incident, several groups that were previously part of Los Choneros separated from the structure and began to attack their former leaders.
-These groups became the bands of Los Chone Killers, Los Lobos, Los Pipos and Los Tiguerones.
+Zambrano was assassinated on 28 December 2020 and as a result of the incident, several groups that were previously part of the gang split off and began to attack their former leaders.
+These groups would become Los Chone Killers, Los Lobos, Los Pipos and Los Tiguerones.

-According to the news portal Primicias, the confrontation that led to the massacre at the penitentiary would have occurred in response to the celebration of the birthday of one of the leaders of Los Choneros in one of the penitentiary's pavilions, on the night of 24 September.
-Members of Los Choneros allegedly stated during the celebration that they were the most powerful gang inside the prison, which would have angered members of the Los Lobos and Los Tiguerones gangs.
+According to the news portal Primicias, on 24 September, during a birthday party held for a gang leader known as “Junior”, members of Los Choneros allegedly stated that they were the most powerful gang within the prison.
+This heightened tensions between them and rival gangs, especially Los Lobos and Los Tiguerones, which would start the riot four days later.

-The massacre
+Riot

 The clashes between the gangs began around 9:30 in the morning of 28 September, when the first detonations of explosives were heard inside the jail and it was decided to evacuate the administrative personnel working there.
 Inmates from pavilions 8 and 9 entered pavilion 5 and attacked their rivals, resulting in around 35 deaths and 48 injuries.
 Members of the Los Tiguerones gang also attacked inmates in pavilions 1 and 3 and beheaded five of them.

 As a consequence of the first confrontation that occurred in the morning, another retaliatory attack took place.